quickemu-project/quickemu/README.md

   * `cpu_cores="4"` - Specify the number of CPU cores allocated to the VM
   * `ram="4G"` - Specify the amount of RAM to allocate to the VM
   * `disk="16G"` - Specify the size of the virtual disk allocated to the VM
+## Floppy disks

+If you're like [Alan Pope](https://popey.com) you'll probably want to mount a floppy disk image in the guest.
+To do so add the following line to the VM
+configuration:

+  * `floppy="/path/to/floppy.img"`

 # Network port forwarding